-The deficiency of B and Zn in soils of different agro-climatic zones is not rare and Terai region is not an exception of that.
+The deficiency of B and Zn in soils of different agro-climatic zones is not rare and Terai region is not an exception in this regard.
 Deficiency of different micronutrients has been reported from this region.
 Among the most prevalent ones, the deficiency of Zn is estimated to be the highest [27, 28].
 Incidence of B deficiency from the areas of West Bengal and Bihar has also been reported [26].
-Comprehensive study on the effect as well as the interaction of these nutrients on the production of wheat at this part of the world would help understanding constrains of cultivation and decreasing the yield gap to secure food for the future.
+Comprehensive study on the effect as well as the interaction of these nutrients on the production of wheat at this part of the world would help understanding constraints of cultivation and decreasing the yield gap to secure food for the future.

-Based on the above perspectives the present study was undertaken in the Terai region of West Bengal on the following objectives:

-- ❖ To assess the effect of Zn and B on the yield of wheat. - ❖ To study the interaction effect of Zn and B on the yield of wheat. - To evaluate the residual status of Zn and B in soil at different stages of wheat crop.
+Based on the above perspectives the present study was undertaken in the Terai region of West Bengal 1) to assess the effect of Zn and B on the yield of wheat, 2)toexamine the interaction effect of Zn and B on the yield of wheat and 3) to evaluate the residual status of Zn and B in soil at different stages of wheat crop.